 - Your attitudes, values, motivation, personal qualities and interpersonal skills: e.g. Why did you apply for the job?
 What skills / qualities do you think make you suitable for the job?

 - Hypothetical / situational questions: “What would you do if…?
 Best describe these types of questions.
 These are used to test your overall style and approach and can be asked at any time during the interview.
 From the interviewer(s) point of view, these types of questions are best used when they want to test someone’s specific knowledge, experience or judgement.

 - Technical/specialist questions: If you have applied for a job or a course which requires specific technical / specialist knowledge (e.g. engineering, pharmacy, science or IT), it is likely that at some stage in the selection process you will be asked technical questions or have a separate interview to test your knowledge.
 Examples : What do you think is the biggest challenge facing our industry at the moment?
 What do you think about the new drug on the market?

 - Refer back to the job description and person specification to think about the types of questions you may be asked.

 - Use the Interview Simulator on Build My Career.

-- Book a mock interview with a career development adviser.
+- Book a mock interview with a career consultant.
 You could also rehearse your answers out loud with a friend, it’s really useful to practice and get feedback prior to the day.

 - If you have any contacts in the sector, ask them to suggest possible questions.